LCOGT/banzai/docs/index.rst

 frames in any significant way.

-Master Dark Creation
+Super Dark Creation
 ====================
 For all instruments, we take full-frame dark exposures every afternoon and morning.
 Like the bias frames, the afternoon and morning dark frames are combined together to increase statistics.
 Typically, a total of 10x900s images are taken.

-When creating a master dark frame, each individual frame is scaled by the exposure time (read from the header).
+When creating a super dark frame, each individual frame is scaled by the exposure time (read from the header).
 The sigma clipped mean of the scaled frames is then calculated on a pixel by pixel basis.
-We reject any 3 rstd outliers, similar to the master bias creation.
+We reject any 3 rstd outliers, similar to the super bias creation.

 Our cameras have dark currents of 0.1-0.2 electrons / s per pixel.
 For 10x900s this corresponds to 1 - 3 electrons of additional noise per pixel added in quadrature (given the same length science frame,